Mohataz Hossain

 About

-He is a senior lecturer (equivalent to an associate professor in the USA) in 'Environmental Architecture and Technology' at Sheffield Hallam University - SHU and visiting lecturer at the University of Westminster and the University of Nottingham in the UK.
-He is also an Early Career Research & Innovation Fellow (2022/23) and Academic Adviser Lead (Architecture Subject Group) at SHU.
-He has a range of interpersonal skills to design academic lectures and lead modules for both undergraduate (UG), postgraduate (PG) students and degree apprentices, which he has developed through his over 13 years of teaching experience in addition to research and practice.
-Mohataz also completed a doctoral supervision development programme and is currently supervising PhD students.
-He is an affiliate member of the Royal Institute of British Architects (RIBA) and The Chartered Institution of Building Services Engineers (CIBSE), and an associate member of The Chartered Institute of Architectural Technologists (CIAT) and UK Advising and Tutoring (UKAT).
-He is an Advance HE certified educator and is eligible to be an External Examiner in Higher Educational Institutions.
+He is a senior lecturer in 'Environmental Architecture and Technology' at Sheffield Hallam University (SHU) and a visiting lecturer at the University of Westminster and the University of Nottingham in the UK.
+He is the Postgraduate Research Tutor (akin to Course Leader) of the PhD programme in Architecture.
+He was also an Early Career Research & Innovation Fellow (2022/23) and Academic Adviser Lead (Architecture Subject Group) at SHU.
+He has a range of interpersonal skills to design academic lectures and lead modules for both undergraduate (UG), postgraduate (PG) students and degree apprentices, which he has developed through his teaching experience (since 2008) in addition to research and practice.
+Mohataz completed a doctoral supervision development programme and is currently supervising PhD students.

 Mohataz's key career aspiration is to make a significant contribution to academia through collaborative research among Architecture, Engineering and aligned research fields with a special focus on users’ comfort, well-being and efficiency for a collaborative workspace environment and community with a net-zero future.